jay-nidumolu/transitx-project/docs/cicd_pipeline.md

-# TransitX — CI/CD Pipeline (GitHub Actions → DockerHub)
+# TransitX — CI/CD Pipeline (GitHub Actions → Artifacts Registry → GCP Cloud Run)

-TransitX uses a GitHub Actions CI/CD pipeline to automatically:
+The TransitX GitHub Actions CI/CD pipeline automates the following steps:

-- Validate code quality
+- Validation of code quality and execution of basic tests
-- Install dependencies
+- Installation of dependencies
-- Restore DVC-tracked model/data artifacts
+- Restoration of DVC-tracked model and data artifacts from Google Cloud Storage
-- Build the FastAPI Docker image
+- Docker image build and push to Artifact Registry
-- Push the image to DockerHub
+- Deployment of the FastAPI API to Cloud Run

-This ensures every commit to `main` produces a reproducible and deployable container image.
+This pipeline ensures that every commit to the `main` branch produces a **reproducible, deployable container image** and updates the live API automatically.

 ---

 ## 1. Trigger Conditions

-The workflow runs on:
+The workflow is triggered on:

 ```yaml
 on: